-We also often use dried herbs and fresh herbs in combination.
+Most often, I end up using dried herbs and fresh herbs in combination.
 The dried herbs infuse the dish during cooking and then a sprinkle of the fresh herb at the end perks up the flavors.

+What about you?
 When do you use dried herbs and when do you use them fresh?